-Counseling By the Book
+Counseling by the Book

-Whether you know it or not, you ARE a counselor.
+Whether you know it or not, you are a counselor.
 You counsel people hundreds of times a year.
 In coffee shops, near water coolers, in the grocery store, at church, or over a meal.
 The question is not, “Will I counsel” because you most certainly will.
 A better question is, “What will you counsel with?”

 Many people use their experience, something they heard or read, or something they were taught as a way to give good advice and counsel.
 Counseling by the Book is a new self-directed biblical counseling training program developed by Dr. John Babler, Dean of Biblical Counseling at Mid-America Baptist Theological Seminary, to help you learn how to use Scripture to counsel those who ask you for help.

 If you want to give people advice that is true, will stand the test of time, and draw people to God (which is ultimately what we need), Scripture is the way to go, and Counseling by the Book will help you get there.
 We provide a certificate upon completion of this self-directed program.

 If you’re ready to start the program, go to our Counseling by the Book registration page.